 Below is a 6E/385 version with ATP struck out, and an A and 6E/385 added to the case back.

-The Lemania centre seconds has also been seen as a WWW overstrike.
-The manufacturers case numbers of the Lemania centre seconds are in the range 5xxx to 6xxx indicating about 1-2000 were issued.
+The Lemania center seconds has also been seen with WWW markings and as a WWW overstrike.
+Below is the case back of a Lemania center seconds WWW.

-The movement of the Lemania CS ATP watch and the Lemania chronograph are based on the same movement.
+The movement of the Lemania CS ATP watch and the Lemania chronograph are based on the same movement, the Cal 27.
 The only difference with the ATP version is that the mechanism was never equipped with any of the wheels and levers associated with the more complicated chronograph.